-"Is Dropbox safe and secure?"
-To avoid confusion, we're going to address each question separately.
-First, we'll talk about how safe your files are against being changed or deleted when you store them on Dropbox (as opposed to your own computer or somewhere else).
-Then, we'll discuss how secure your files are from having other people accessing and tampering with them while they're on Dropbox.
+Addressing the safety and security of Dropbox means answering two questions in one.
+So, to avoid confusion, we’re going to address each question separately.
+First, we’ll talk about how safe your files are against being changed or deleted when you store them on Dropbox (as opposed to your own computer or somewhere else).
+Then, we’ll discuss how secure your files are from having other people accessing and tampering with them while they’re on Dropbox.

 It’s probably not a good idea to use Dropbox for storing things like account passwords, credit card information, or government-issued documents.
 Besides the risk (low, but still potential) of someone else snooping on that information (especially if they end up in a shared folder), if they somehow get deleted from Dropbox, you might be in trouble.
 It’s probably best if you store information like this personally, either in physical form or on a dedicated backup disk (see the last point).

 2. Use the Dropbox website to manage who is able to do what with your files and folders.